 - Staff.
 Once you’ve established a scope and timeline for the entire project, you need to staff up.
 A typical interface project team may include project managers, interface analysts/developers, application specialists (often part-time subject matter experts), quality-assurance analysts, and operations analysts.

 - Train.
 Training for analysts, developers, and operational staff also takes place during the preparation stage.
 Ensure that the vendor offers a combination of product documentation, online self-paced instruction, onsite training, and continued mentoring.

-- Prioritize.
-Each interface should be prioritized and, optionally, classified according to the difficulty of the project.
-You can often realize a substantial consolidation when migrating due to differing integration paradigms.
+- Prioritise.
+Each interface should be prioritised and, optionally, classified according to the difficulty of the project.
+You can often realise a substantial consolidation when migrating due to differing integration paradigms.
 I also suggest that you highlight the number of interfaces to be added due to an increased functionality provided by the new integration platform.
 The project team should develop a strategy for scheduling the migration of interfaces by either addressing high-priority interfaces first and lower-priority interfaces later, or starting with easier interfaces and working their way up to harder ones as they gain familiarity with the new tools.

 Organisations that follow these four steps will do more than ensure that their migration effort is optimised—they will heighten their potential for continued success long after the migration is complete.
 They will eliminate the possibility of a missing license that could derail the engine’s chances for early performance wins, and they will guarantee that the right amount of essential talent is in place right from the start.

 Discover a five-step approach to migrating from a legacy engine.
 Download the white paper now!